Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Panic Attack.md

 Types of panic attacks
 Some people might experience panic attack symptoms every time they’re in a specific situation, like when they get stuck in an elevator or when speaking in public.

-In some cases, panic attacks can also result from medical conditions or injuries, or even as side effects of some medications.

 Not all panic attack symptoms have the same causes — and they can be both expected or unexpected.